rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 - U-Net (binary cross entropy loss/BCE)
 - U-Net + BCE + Dice + IoU
 - ResU-Net
+- ResU-Net with ROI cropping
 - Logistic Regression
 - Linear Regression (OLS, Ridge, Lasso)
 - LDA/QDA
 - Random Forest
 - Neural Network/MLP
+- Gradient Boosting Classifier

 ## Results

 The BCE-only U-Net model failed in its creation of predictive masks due to accuracy being geared towards pixel-level instead of mask overlap, meaning the predicted probability of each pixel being a hemorrhage was low.
 At higher thresholds this resulted in blank masks, and at lower thresholds, noisy masks with irrelevant polygon area.
 Dice-based loss significantly improved image segmentation quality in the U-Net model, though the ResU-Net model showed negligible improvement.
+ResU-Net with the implementation of ROI cropping, however, significantly outperformeed the other models, leading with a dice coefficient of .76 while the others hovered at .67, indicating the importance of data preprocessing when building models and highlighting that improved model accuracy is not all about increasing the complexity of model architecture.

 The classification models initially demonstrated inflated performance due to probable data leakage as well as the deletion of polygon-related features during data cleaning.
 Once data leakage was fixed, however, and a host of engineered features were introduced, model performance dropped significantly, highlighting the role data leakage plays in falsely high accuracy as well as demonstrating that the engineered spatial features, while assumed to be relevant, were not strong enough to enhance predictions of hemorrhage type.